 “It’s like he’s a completely different person,” I once heard a father say about his elementary-aged son a few months into the school year.
-In his eyes, the quiet, organized, soft-spoken child of the past three years had been replaced by one who was noisy, messy, prone to tattling, and who tested boundaries in a way he had never done before.
-I ensured him that while difficult for parents; this change in behavior is completely expected and an important step in the child’s life.
+In his eyes, the quiet, organized, soft-spoken child of the past three years had been replaced by a noisy, messy, prone to tattling, boundary testing stranger.
+I ensured him that while difficult for parents, this change in behavior is completely expected and an important step in the child’s life.
 Following years of working with, and observing children, Dr. Maria Montessori noticed these same changes over 100 years ago.
-She observed that from childhood to adulthood, humans experience certain stages, or planes of development.
+She observed that as we grow, humans experience certain stages, or planes of development.
 There are two of such stages in childhood, from birth to the age of six, and another from six to 12.
 Then there are the later two, from 12 to 18, and 18 to 24.
 In each of these periods, “there is a specific goal in development, there is a readily identified direction being followed to reach that goal,” and “there are specific sensitivities given to human beings…which facilitate reaching the definitive goal for that plane.”
 Of particular interest to the young father mentioned above was the second plane.

 This is also a time when children can appear to distance themselves from their families.
 However, “It is not the family which the child seeks to leave behind but his or her role as a child within it.”
 They may be less inclined to spend time with the family as in years past.
 They become more interested in their friends, or their changing role in the household.
 Their proclivity for social interaction leads them to be interested in groups of friends, clubs, or games with teams and leaders.
 They strive for acceptance within the newly formed social groups as well.
 While their desire for friendship and independence takes them away from their parents, at the same time they desperately want affirmation that what they are doing pleases them.
 At home, as well as school cleanliness takes the back seat as they are no longer the clean and organized child of yesterday, interested in good manners and keeping things tidy and proper, but instead are quite content with being messy.